top of page

 Introduction

 UFC 247: Jones vs. Reyes took place on Saturday, February 8, 2020 at the Toyota Center in Houston, Texas.
-The card drew 17,485 fans, generated a gate of approximately $4.5 million, and produced around 750,000 pay-per-view buys.
-It was the second numbered UFC event of 2020 and one of the most controversial light-heavyweight title fights of the modern era.
+The card drew 17,401 fans and produced around 750,000 pay-per-view buys.
+It was one of the most controversial light-heavyweight title fights of the modern era.

 Contents